 - University faculty shall submit videos to be used in the classroom to AMS, at DRES, for captioning and audio description, prior to the beginning of a course in which a student with a registered disability is enrolled.
 The exact manner of and timeline for submission shall be as defined in the video captioning procedures posted on the DRES website.

 - Electronic documents, such as PDFs and Microsoft Word documents, used for the classroom shall be made accessible in courses in which a student with a registered disability is enrolled.
 Faculty members are encouraged to ensure that all electronic documents are accessible.

-- Delivery methods for EIT used within the classroom must allow real time interaction for all students in order to ensure participation in discussions, whether in-class or online.
+- Delivery methods for ICT used within the classroom must allow real time interaction for all students in order to ensure participation in discussions, whether in-class or online.

 - Online courses and related content must be audited for accessibility compliance and made accessible prior to the start of the course.

 - All Learning Management Systems (LMSs) and related content must be accessible prior to use for course instruction at the University.